 Available here: https://strongviolent.podbean.com/

 Another Scottish one!
-This podcast is hosted by Mitch Bain and Andy Stewart with frequent guests where they review, assess and straight up dissect movies.
-While this is a long form podcast, it does well by having two solid hosts who work well together and maintains freshness with the guests.
+Hosted by Mitch Bain and Andy Stewart with frequent guests where they review, assess and straight-up dissect movies.
+While this is a long-form podcast, it does well by having two solid hosts who work well together and maintains freshness with the guests.
 Plus, they are very listener focused and every other episode is what they call a minisode where they respond to feedback and comments from the last podcast, so it has a very strong involved community – if that’s your thing.
 Part of the fun is them going through movies you’ve never seen so you don’t have to or giving you a nostalgia overload by going through a movie you haven’t seen in a long time.
-Also, if you’re a movie geek and enjoy comparisons to how a sequel changed due to a departure of a Director of Photography?
+The easiest way to check is: would you enjoy comparisons to how a sequel changed due to a departure of a Director of Photography?
 Welcome home.

 3. All Killa No Filla

 Available here: https://allkillanofilla.libsyn.com/

 Hosted by two very funny comedians Rachel Fairburn and Kiri Pritchard-McLean and this podcast tells the stories of serial killers.
 True Crime may not be your thing and I respect that, but if it is or even if you think it might be – then this is for you.
 Their style is honest, straightforward and I can’t think of a better word than appropriate.
 When a joke needs to be made, then they will have you giggling – even if it is nothing to do with the story.
 But when detailing the gruesome facts, they are respectful.